FITUS-TriTruong/24C10-OOP/README.md

 - **Godot Engine** community for excellent documentation and resources
 - **Asset creators** for visual and audio resources used in the project
 - **Course instructors** for guidance on OOP principles and design patterns

 ---

+## 📚 Troubleshooting & Support

+### Common Issues

+#### Game Won't Launch
+- Ensure you have Windows 10/11 (64-bit)
+- Install Microsoft Visual C++ Redistributable if missing
+- Verify DirectX 11 compatibility
+- Try running as administrator

+#### Save File Problems
+- Save location: `%APPDATA%\Godot\app_userdata\Clockworn\progress.dat`
+- Delete save file if corrupted and restart game
+- Use the reset instructions above to restore default state

+#### Performance Issues
+- Close other applications to free up memory
+- Update graphics drivers to latest version
+- Reduce screen resolution if experiencing lag
+- Check Task Manager for high CPU/memory usage

+#### Audio Problems
+- Verify Windows audio settings are correct
+- Ensure audio drivers are up to date
+- Adjust in-game volume if sound is too quiet/loud
+- Test with different audio output devices

+### Getting Help
+- **Bug Reports**: Create an issue on the GitHub repository
+- **Questions**: Use GitHub Discussions for community support
+- **Documentation**: Check the project Wiki for detailed guides
+- **Direct Contact**: Reach out to team members listed above

+---

+## 🎯 Final Publication Notes

+### About ClockWorn
+ClockWorn is a story-driven 2D platformer where you control a robot exploring post-apocalyptic environments while uncovering fragments of memory from the past.
+The game combines:

+- **Narrative Exploration**: Discover the story through scattered memory fragments
+- **Strategic Platforming**: Manage your robot's stamina while navigating challenging terrain
+- **Environmental Storytelling**: Rich world-building through visual design and interactive elements
+- **Progressive Gameplay**: Three main stages plus a climactic final stage

+### Complete Experience Checklist
+- ✅ **Launch the Game**: Run `Clockworn.exe` and start your adventure
+- ✅ **Master the Controls**: Learn movement, jumping, and interaction mechanics
+- ✅ **Collect All Memories**: Find all 9 memory fragments for the complete story
+- ✅ **Explore Every Stage**: Progress through all levels to reach the ending
+- ✅ **Discover the Lore**: Read notes and dialogue for full narrative context

+### Ready to Begin?
+Your ClockWorn journey starts now!
+Simply double-click `Clockworn.exe` in the `Kysophy-ClockWorn` folder and immerse yourself in this post-apocalyptic robot adventure.
+Remember - every memory you collect brings you closer to understanding the truth.

+**The mysteries of ClockWorn await your discovery!** 🤖⚙️🎮

+---